EECS

 Machines

-• Any machine connected to the EECS network, must have the latest security patches applied, a secure root/admistrator password.
+• Any machine connected to the EECS network must have the latest security patches applied and a secure root/administrator password.

 • The machine owner of any machine connected to the EECS network will provide DCO with root access.
 Exceptions will be personally owned machines.

-• Machines that store sensitive data as defined by SPG ?? will be secured by a firewall and access restricted to only a group of necessary individuals and machines that need access.
+• Machines that store sensitive data as defined by SPG will be secured by a firewall, and access will be restricted to only a group of necessary individuals and machines that need access.

 Other